-The 150 is a module I find potent and convenient.
-You can well use that module “as is” and be happy, yet, if you don’t mind tinkering a little bit, some aspects can be taken up a notch.
+The 150 is quite potent and convenient.
+You can use that module “as is”, yet, if you don’t mind tinkering, some aspects can be taken up a notch.
 Basically, I’d suggest three tweaks: 1.
 Increasing the accuracy of the sample and hold, 2.
 Tweaking the sample and hold so you can use its lag section for proper portamento (and, as a side-effect, have “gated modulations”), and 3. putting an insert to the LFO section, so you can process control voltage or audio with the Attack-hold-VCA of the LFO “DELAY” section.

 The info here is open source, and if you like these mods, support any any of the organizations in the following list: https://drlizdobson.wpcomstaging.com/2018/02/18/feministsoundcollectives/.